Stability and performance of stochastic economic MPC -- Stochastic characterization of the closed-loop asymptotics: Stability of stochastic MPC

 In addition to strict dissipativity, we also want the problem~\eqref{eq:stochOCPopenloop} to enjoy a stochastic turnpike property.
-For this purpose, we make the following assumption, which ensures that the conditions of Lemma~\ref{thm:Turnpike} are satisfied.
+For this purpose, we make the following assumption, which ensures that the conditions of Theorem~\ref{thm:Turnpike} are satisfied.

 \begin{ass} Consider the stationary pair $(\mathbf{X}^s,\mathbf{U}^s)$ and the (pseudo)metric $d$ from Assumption~\ref{ass:Dissipativity}.
 Then, we assume that there is $r > 0$ such that \begin{enumerate}[(i)] \item the storage function $\lambda: \N_0 \times \RR{\Omega,\X} \to \R$ from Assumption~\ref{ass:Dissipativity} is uniformly bounded on $\Bcl^d_r(\mathbf{X}^s)$. \item the stationary process $\mathbf{X}^s$ is finite-horizon cheaply reachable on $\Bcl^d_r(\mathbf{X}^s)$. \end{enumerate} \end{ass}